DISTA-IoT/smartville/readme.md

 ## Usage

 ### Build topology
-To start the *star topology* execute star_topology.py.
+To start the *star topology* execute star_topology.py:

+    python3 utils/star_topology.py

 You will get in the GNS3 GUI a new project with this scenario.

 ![alt text](./readme_imgs/topology.png)

 Each node can communicate with eachother and everyone has Internet connection available.

-### Smart Controller
+### Container Manager

-the OpenVSwitches automatically connects and set as default controller the Controller at *192.168.1.1*.
+Execute the container_manager script and it will guide you through the rest!

+    python3 utils/container_manager.py

 Stay tuned for a full walk-through tutorial!